 Fitting a college education into your already busy schedule can seem daunting – but it doesn’t have to be.
 Through AACC’s Virtual Campus, one of the nation’s top community college online learning programs, you can earn an entire college degree, get job training, sharpen your professional skills or take a course for fun, all from the comfort and convenience of your own computer.
 Our online classes are taught by many of the same professors who teach face-to-face courses at AACC, and, as an online student, you’ll have full access to online tutoring, technical support and other student services – everything you need to succeed in the online classroom.

-Online courses use the Internet and AACC’s online learning platform, Canvas, to deliver course materials and facilitate regular and helpful interaction between your instructor and yourself, and even between you and your fellow students.
+Online courses use the internet and AACC’s online learning platform, Canvas, to deliver course materials and facilitate regular and helpful interaction between your instructor and your and even between you and your fellow students.
 Online courses cover the same material as classroom courses and the learning outcomes are the same.
-The big difference is that the format offers another convenient way to take classes as they allow for greater flexibility in your schedule and can save you travel time and thus, some money as well.
+The big difference is that the format offers a convenient way to take classes - allowing for greater flexibility in your schedule - and can save you travel time (and some money) as well.

 It is important to know that online courses are not self-paced.
 They have a clear start and end date, and your instructor will set deadlines for assignments and assessments in the same way as face-to-face classes.
 While you will have access to materials 24/7, you must meet the objectives of the class on the required timetable.

 For these reasons, online courses are not a good fit for everyone.
 Students who are successful in the online environment are motivated, self-disciplined, organized and have good time management skills.
 To participate in online classes, you also should have a good understanding of computer hardware and software applications, and the internet.

 *Note: Some online courses may require proctored exams or on-campus assessments at a testing center.

 To learn more about online learning, and debunk a few common myths, watch this Introduction to Online Learning tutorial.